ampribe/abloom/docs/IMPLEMENTATION.md

 | **SBBF-256** | 256 bits | 8 | 32 bits |
 | **SBBF-512** | 512 bits | 8 | 64 bits |

-`abloom` implements two optimizations from the Parquet implementation.
+### 1.2 Optimizations
+`abloom` uses 8 pre-computed salts to generate the 8 randomly distributed indices in the range `0-63`.
+These salts are taken from the Parquet specification and provide a good distribution over the range.
+Rather than computing 8 expensive hash functions, index can be computed as `index = (hash_low * salt) >> 26`. `salts: 0x47b6137b, 0x44974d91, 0x8824ad5b, 0xa2b7289d, 0x705495c7, 0x2df1424b, 0x9efc4947, 0x5c6bfb31`

-1. Round block count to a power of 2.
+Another optimization Parquet implements is rounding block count to a power of 2.
 Setting block count to a power of 2 simplifies block selection.
 The block index can be computed from the upper 32 bits of the 64-bit hash using a bitwise `&`: `i = (h >> 32) & (block_count - 1)`.
 This is less expensive than using modulo.

-2. Use 8 pre-computed salts to generate the 8 randomly distributed indices in the range `0-63`.
-These salts are taken from the Parquet specification and provide a good distribution over the range.
-Rather than computing 8 expensive hash functions, index can be computed as `index = (hash_low * salt) >> 26`. `salts: 0x47b6137b, 0x44974d91, 0x8824ad5b, 0xa2b7289d, 0x705495c7, 0x2df1424b, 0x9efc4947, 0x5c6bfb31`
+However, rounding block count increases memory usage by ~38% (see [2.2 Memory Overhead Derivation](#22-memory-overhead-derivation)).
+On my laptop, using modulo is ~40% faster on the 10M integers, 0.1% FPR benchmark.
+With rounding, the bloom filter does not fit in memory, increasing the number of expensive page faults.
+Since the canonical benchmark is only 5-10% slower with modulo, I decided to just use modulo to make memory usage and performance more consistent across workloads.
+For more details about memory usage, see [2.1 Memory Overhead](#21-memory-overhead).

-### 1.2 Sizing the Bloom Filter
+### 1.3 Sizing the Bloom Filter
 The Bloom filter implementation must compute the required filter size from the desired capacity and false positive rate, $\varepsilon$.
 This can be measured in blocks per element, $c$.
 For a standard Bloom filter with FPR $\varepsilon$, the required bits per element (see [here](https://en.wikipedia.org/wiki/Bloom_filter)) is: